Jason-Lee0/YOLO-DynaSLAM/README.md

 # YOLO_Dynamic_ROS (by ntut108318099)
 1. Be sure YOLO-DynaSLAM could run.
 2. Add the path including *Examples/ROS/YOLO_DynaSLAM* to the ROS_PACKAGE_PATH environment variable.
 Open .bashrc file and add at the end the following line.
-Replace PATH by the folder where you cloned ORB_SLAM2:
+Replace PATH by the folder where you cloned YOLO-DynaSLAM:

   ```
   export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:PATH/YOLO-DynaSLAM/Examples/ROS